 You can tell Siri to turn the following on or off: Wi-Fi, Bluetooth, wireless data, airplane mode, do not disturb mode and night shift.
 You can also make adjustments to the screen brightness or audio volume, by saying "turn volume/brightness up/down".
 You can even change the language and gender of Siri's voice.

-It's also nice to configure Siri to be able to pronounce your name and understand your relationships to people.
+It's also nice to configure Siri to be able to pronounce your name and understand your relationships with people.
 To teach it how to say your name, just say "Learn to pronounce...".
 To teach it who your mother, brother and other important people in your life are, just say "My mom is Kathy Smith," and it will associate it with the existing contact.

 Siri works with native and some third-party apps.
 Just tell Siri to "Open..." then say the name of the app.
 With Siri, you can take a regular photo or selfie and then view the photos in the app of your choice, all without having to touch the screen or buttons.
 You can ask it to call you an Uber or Lyft, make payments to friends with Paypal and even search for design trends on Pinterest.
 Some of the features you'll use most, though, more likely involve messaging and calls, which we'll get to in the next section.